 Michelle Habib designed these business cards for Makai Café & Bakery, a Hawaiian-owned boutique café.

-“Also known as Makai, the café is located on the tranquil waterfront, which is fitting for its Hawaiian name meaning ‘towards the water’.
-It’s a refuge from the bustling city, where comfort and style unite,” Michelle said.
+“Also known as Makai, the café is located on the tranquil waterfront, which is fitting for its Hawaiian name meaning ‘towards the water’,” Michelle said.

 Logo Design & Wave Illustration

 There are two versions of business card: one with the Makai wave and the other with the Makai wordmark.

 According to Michelle, the ultra-thick decorative wordmark is nostalgic of iconic Hawaiian signage.

 “The smooth full-bodied serif adds a sophisticated touch to cater to the brand’s ethos.”

 “The stems of the ‘m’ letterform look like two waterfalls descending to the ocean.”

 “The tapering at the top of the ‘a’ letterforms, the ball terminals and the curves are reminiscent of the formation of crests in ocean waves.”

 Explaining the inspiration behind the wave illustration, she continued, “The illustrated wave can be used as an ornament to supplement the branding and pay tribute to vintage illustrated Hawaiian posters.”